Q: What is type 2 diabetes?

 The increased risks of bladder cancer and heart failure have prompted the FDA to issue warnings and conduct further reviews of Actos's safety.
 However, the drug remains available to American patients.
 Many continue to take Actos under the careful supervision of their doctor.
 FDA warnings typically inform doctors and patients about the risks of a particular drug and leave further decisions up to them.
 This is the case with Actos.

-Q: Where can I get free legal advice for my Actos claim?
+Q: Where can I get a free legal evaluation of my Actos claim?

 If you have concerns or think you may be suffering from Actos side effects, speak with your doctor.
-If you or a loved one suffered an injury after taking Actos, you can have the facts of your situation reviewed by a attorney for free.
+If you or a loved one suffered an injury after taking Actos, you can have the facts of your situation reviewed by an attorney for free.
 Then, you can go back to focusing on your health and recovery.